 This Child Protection Policy forms part of a suite of documents and policies which relate to the safeguarding responsibilities of the whole school staff and volunteers.
-All staff should be aware of systems within their school which support safeguarding, and these should be explained to them as part of staff induction.
-This should include the:
+All staff are aware of systems within their school which support safeguarding, and these are explained to them as part of staff induction.
+These include the:

-- child protection policy, which should amongst other things also include the policy and procedures to deal with child-on-child abuse - behaviour policy which should include measures to prevent bullying, including cyberbullying, prejudice-based and discriminatory bullying - staff code of conduct should amongst other things, include low-level concerns, allegations against staff and whistleblowing as well as acceptable use of technologies, staff/pupil relationships and communications including the use of social media - safeguarding response to children who go missing from education; and also important that staff determine how best to build trusted relationships with children and young people which facilitates communication - role of the DSL including the identity of the DSL and any DDSLs. - copy of Part One Keeping Children Safe in Education (2022) and should be signed to say it has been read and understood.
+- child protection policy, which also includes the policy and procedures to deal with child-on-child abuse; (Appendix 9) - behaviour policy which includes measures to prevent bullying, including cyberbullying, prejudice-based and discriminatory bullying; - staff code of conduct which includes low-level concerns, allegations against staff and whistleblowing as well as acceptable use of technologies, staff/pupil relationships and communications including the use of social media; - safeguarding response to children who go missing from education; and also important that staff determine how best to build trusted relationships with children and young people which facilitates communication; - role of the DSL including the identity of the DSL and any DDSLs. - copy of Part One Keeping Children Safe in Education (2022) and should be signed to say it has been read and understood.
 Annex B Further information - Annex A, condensed version of Part one of KCSiE (DfE 2022).
 It can be provided (instead of Part one) to those staff who do not directly work with children.

-Purpose of a Child Protection Policy
+Purpose of the Child Protection n Poli су

-To inform staff, parents, volunteers, and governors about the school's responsibilities for safeguarding children.
+To inform staff, parents, volunteers and trustees about the school's responsibilities for safeguarding children.
 To enable everyone to have a clear understanding of how these responsibilities should be carried out.